JTRINDADE02/ai-security-journey/README.md

 # ai-security-journey
-My 12-month journey from IT Support AI Security / MLSecOps Engineer
+My 12-month journey from IT Support to AI Security / MLSecOps Engineer